csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

   * My mobile development experience is limited, having only done an Android project two years ago and the React Native portion of A1.
   * I'm not as familiar with design sprint and user research practices, having only observed from working with designers and product managers in the past.
   * I'm not familiar with the APIs of the platforms we would be working with; Facebook, YouTube, Zoom, etc.

+#### Julia Cwiek

+* I will take on the role of a Backend developer.
+I will work to integrate some of the Company API's into our application and then build out simple front-end components that utilize those API's to provide our senior uses a simplified and easier to use version of that specific app (E.G. Using the Youtube API to built a simple coomponent that only allows you to search for videos and see the top 10 results and nothing else, and plays the video selected (See Mockup for better context)).

+* ```3 technical strengths```:
+    * Multiple internships, and so I am familiar and comfortable with working as a backend developer for large-scale applications in teams of this size
+    * Familiarity with NodeJS from previous work/shool experience (backend stack) and HTML, CSS and JS (frontend stack)
+    * Some familiarity with using APIs in development (from a Hackathon)

+* ```3 technical weaknesses```:
+    * Very limited experience with mobile development
+    * Not familiar with the APIs we will be using for this project (Facebook, Youtube, etc)
+    * Not very familiar with the react-native framework

 ### Q7: What operational events will you have as a team?